solita/episerver-testing/readme.md

 ## What's included

 * FakeContentRepository: simplified fake implementation of content repository.
+* FakeContentArea: content area with no dependency to EPiServer context.
 * FakeUrlResolver: simplified fake implementation of UrlResolver.
 * CreatePage/CreateSharedBlock: factories for creating instances of pages and shared blocks.
 These handle all the necessary proxy magic.